-In March 2020, the board of directors granted the Company's newly hired Chief Executive Officer stock-based awards covering an aggregate of 1.1 million shares of common stock, including options to purchase an aggregate of 800,000 shares of common stock, 120,000 RSUs, 150,000 PSUs, and 30,000 shares of common stock.
+In March 2020, the board of directors granted the Company's newly hired Chief Executive Officer stock-based awards covering an aggregate of 0.1 million shares of common stock, including options to purchase an aggregate of 80,000 shares of common stock, 12,000 RSUs, 15,000 PSUs, and 3,000 shares of common stock.
 The stock-based awards were granted pursuant to the 2020 Employment Inducement Incentive Plan, which was approved by the board of directors in March 2020 to provide for grants to newly hired employees as a material inducement for them to commence employment with the Company.

-The 30,000 shares of common stock were fully vested on the date of grant and thus, the related compensation expense of \$0.2 million was recognized on the grant date.
+The 3,000 shares of common stock were fully vested on the date of grant and thus, the related compensation expense of \$0.2 million was recognized on the grant date.
 The stock options and RSUs will vest subject to continued service through the applicable vesting date.

-The PSUs were originally scheduled to vest as to 50,000 PSUs upon the attainment of (a) a volume-weighted average per share closing trading price of the Company's common stock of at least \$36.875 over a trailing 30-day period or (b) a change in control transaction in which the price per share to the holders of the Company's common stock is at least \$36.875 and as to 100,000 PSUs (x) at such time as the Company's market capitalization reaches at least \$2.5 billion, as measured based on the volume weighted-average closing trading price over a trailing 30 day period or (y) a change in control transaction in which the consideration paid to the Company's stockholders is equal to at least \$2.5 billion, as determined by the Company's board of directors.
-In January 2021, the board of directors modified the PSUs to vest as to 50,000 PSUs upon the attainment of (a) a volume-weighted average per share closing trading price of the Company's common stock of at least \$18 over a trailing 30-day period or (b) a change in control transaction in which the price per share to the holders of the Company's common stock of at least \$18.00 and as to 100,000 PSUs upon the attainment of (x) a volume-weighted average per share closing trading price of the Company's common stock of at least \$36.00 over a trailing 30-day period or (y) a change in control transaction in which the price per share to the holders of the Company's common stock is at least \$36.00 over a trailing 30-day period or (y) a change in control transaction in which the price per share to the holders of the Company's common stock is at least \$36.00, as determined by the Company's board of directors.
+The PSUs were originally scheduled to vest as to 5,000 PSUs upon the attainment of (a) a volume-weighted average per share closing trading price of the Company's common stock of at least \$368.75 over a trailing 30-day period or (b) a change in control transaction in which the price per share to the holders of the Company's common stock is at least \$368.75 and as to 10,000 PSUs (x) at such time as the Company's market capitalization reaches at least \$2.5 billion, as measured based on the volume weighted-average closing trading price over a trailing 30 day period or (y) a change in control transaction in which the consideration paid to the Company's stockholders is equal to at least \$2.5 billion, as determined by the Company's board of directors.
+In January 2021, the board of directors modified the PSUs to vest as to 5,000 PSUs upon the attainment of (a) a volume-weighted average per share closing trading price of the Company's common stock is at least \$180.00 over a trailing 30-day period or (b) a change in control transaction in which the price per share to the holders of the Company's common stock of at least \$180.00 and as to 10,000 PSUs upon the attainment of (x) a volume-weighted average per share closing trading price of the Company's common stock of at least \$360.00 over a trailing 30-day period or (y) a change in control transaction in which the price per share to the holders of the Company's common stock of at least \$360.00 over a trailing 30-day period or (y) a change in control transaction in which the price per share to the holders of the Company's common stock of at least \$360.00 over a trailing 30-day period or (y) a change in control transaction in which the price per share to the holders of the Company's common stock of at least \$360.00 over a trailing 30-day period or (y) a change in control transaction in which the price per share to the holders of the Company's common stock is at least \$360.00 over a trailing 30-day period or (y) a change in control transaction in which the price per share to